sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 ## Definitions
 - Permission: An authorization to execute a particular task.
 CloudMC has system permissions which govern the CloudMC console, and environment permissions which govern a service's virtual resources.

 - Role: A defined collection of permissions inside an organization.
 CloudMC comes with five system roles which cannot be modified: Operator, Reseller, Administrator, User, Guest.
 Custom roles can be created.

 - Scope: The organization or organizations to which a role is applied.

 - Organization: A logical unit to which users and service connections can be assigned.
 A base installation of CloudMC comes with the System organization.
+When an organization is deleted, any custom roles that were defined within that organization are also deleted.

 - User:  A user account is how an individual connects to the CloudMC portal.
 A user is always assigned a primary role in a single organization.
 A user can be assigned additional roles, which can be scoped to one or more organizations.

 - Environment:  A logical unit within an organization, used to isolate and group resources securely.
-(Is environment relevant to RBAC?
-Are Viewer/Editor/Owner documented elsewhere?
-There may be some confusion for users here because when adding a user to an environment, the word "role" is used, but these are different roles.)
+Access is controlled via a combination environment roles and organization access controls.

 ![user access control chart](roles_chart.png)
-## Using roles to enforce user access
+## Using roles to enforce user access to organizations and environments
 The function of a role is to provide a simple and standard set of permissions to users within an organization.
-Roles can also provide access to a user in a different organization.
+Custom roles can define permissions that are aligned to your business needs, and also to provide access to a user in a different organization.
+Roles are enforced in the Web UI as well as in the CloudMC API.
 The five roles included with CloudMC are applicable to a broad range of use cases.

 Roles have a scope, which can be any of the following:
 - All organizations